The Richard Stockton College of New Jersey School Images

 Academics

-As of 2011, there are 7000 students enrolled in the eight schools which provide undergraduate and graduate learning programs:
+There are over 7,000 students enrolled in the college’s eight schools, which provide undergraduate and graduate learning programs:

 Most Popular Fields of Study

-The Sara and Sam Schoffer Holocaust Research Center at Richard Stockton College is the best Holocaust research center of its kind in United States.
+The Sara and Sam Schoffer Holocaust Research Center at RSC is the best Holocaust research center of its kind in the United States.
 It provides programs and learning courses on racism, oppression and the Holocaust.

 Admissions